Which States Allow Remote Online Notarization (RON) in 2026?

 RON uses audio-video technology to connect a signer with a commissioned notary public remotely.
 The notary verifies the signer's identity through knowledge-based authentication (KBA) and credential analysis, then witnesses the signing via live video.
 The completed document is sealed with a tamper-evident digital certificate.

 Unlike traditional notarization, RON doesn't require physical presence.
 You can notarize a document from your couch at 11pm on a Saturday.
 The process typically takes under 10 minutes and costs around $25.
+Learn more on our online notary page.

 | State | Active Notaries |